ydh/elastalert-mon/README.md

 # elastalert-mon
-Bash script monitoring for elastalert service
+Bash init script for elastalert service

 # how to run this thing
 ./elastalert (start | stop | status)